 If that’s the case, go back to Task Manager, right-click on the svchost.exe process, and select End task.
 This will stop the malicious process from running.

 Now, open your antivirus software and run a full system scan (we recommend using Surfshark Antivirus — its malware database gets updated every three hours!).
-Your antivirus will identify and quarantine the threat while keeping your system secure in the future.
+Your antivirus will identify and quarantine the threat while helping you keep your system secure in the future.

 If the antivirus doesn’t automatically remove the file, go to its location found in step 2.
 Delete svchost.exe manually, but only after ensuring the process is no longer active.